colonyos/tutorials/11-anomaly-detection/tutorial.md

 F1-Score: 1.0000
 ```

 F1-Score of 1.0000 indicates perfect precision and recall, meaning the model did not make any classification errors at all.
-Hence, 0.010199148586751076 seems to be a good threshold.
+Hence, 0.010199148586751076 seems to be a good threshold value.

 The code below generates a sample and tests if it contains an anomaly.